Image Classifier guide

 What this AI tool does

-The Image Classifier guesses likely labels for a chosen image in your browser.
-It is useful for learning how classification works and for quick, low-stakes image labels.
+The Image Classifier guesses likely labels for a chosen JPG, PNG, or WebP image in your browser.
+It is useful for simple object photos, classroom demos, file-naming clues, and low-stakes checks where a manual review still comes next.

 The important privacy idea is simple: your input runs in the browser tab.
 Access Free Tools does not need to receive the image or text for the tool to work.